 The Trustees regularly review the suitability of the Scheme's appointed investment managers and take advice from their investment consultant regarding any changes.
-Where applicable, this advice includes consideration of broader stewardship matters and the exercise of voting rights by the appointed managers.
-If an incumbent investment manager is found to be falling short of the standards the Trustees expect, the Trustees undertake to engage with the manager and seek a more sustainable position and may look to replace the investment manager.
+This advice includes consideration of broader stewardship matters and the exercise of voting rights by the appointed managers.
+If an incumbent investment manager is found to be falling short of the standards the Trustees expect, the Trustees engage with the manager and seek a more sustainable position.
+They may also look to replace the investment manager.

-The Trustees review the stewardship activities of the investment managers on an annual basis, covering both engagement and voting actions, and report on this information in the Engagement Policy Implementation Statement (EPIS).
-The Trustees review the alignment of their policies to those of the investment managers and look for the investment managers, or other third parties, to use their influence as major institutional investors to carry out the Trustees' rights and duties as a responsible shareholder and asset owner.
+The Trustees review the alignment of their policies with those of the investment managers.
+The Trustees look for the investment managers to use their influence as major institutional investors to carry out the Trustees' rights and duties as a responsible shareholder and asset owner.
 The Trustees require the investment managers to vote and engage with underlying funds and investee companies to promote good corporate governance, accountability, and positive change.

-The Trustees engage with the investment managers as necessary for more information, to ensure that robust active ownership behaviours, reflective of their active ownership policies, are being actioned.
+The Trustees engage with the investment managers for more information, to ensure that robust active ownership behaviours, reflective of their active ownership policies, are being actioned.

 The Trustees may engage on matters concerning an issuer of debt or equity, including their performance, strategy, risks, social and environmental impact and corporate governance, the capital structure and management of actual or potential conflicts of interest.
-When a concern is identified, the

-Trustees will engage with their investment consultant to consider the methods by which, and the circumstances under which, they will monitor and engage with the investment managers and other stakeholders.
+When a concern is identified, the Trustees will engage with their investment consultant to consider the methods by which, and the circumstances under which, they will monitor and engage with the investment managers and other stakeholders.